Dr. Christine White Deeble

 Her path to naturopathic medicine came out of a search for solutions to her personal health issues, watching her late father’s health journey with Type I diabetes, and working in the substance abuse field where there was too little focus on diet and nutrition.
 With a long-time interest in herbal medicine, naturopathic medicine was a perfect fit.

-She has worked for several years to develop both a collaborative clinical practice and a successful and sustainable business model for naturopathic doctors and is thrilled to a part of Natura Health and Wellness with an amazing group of providers and staff.
-When not at the office, she enjoys traveling with her husband, getting her hands dirty in the garden, cooking with new recipes and interesting spices, hunting in the wide open sage lands of Montana, spending time with family, and reading (she usually has three or four books going at any one time).
+She has worked for several years to develop both a collaborative clinical practice and a successful and sustainable business model for naturopathic doctors and is thrilled to be a part of Natura Health and Wellness with an amazing group of providers and staff.
+When not at the office, she enjoys traveling with her husband internationally and on long road trips, getting her hands dirty in the garden, cooking with new recipes and interesting spices, hunting in the wide-open sage lands of Montana, spending time with family, and reading (she usually has three or four books going at any one time).

 Dr. White started her professional career as a substance abuse counselor in residential adult care and then worked with homeless youth in community-based programs.
 From there, she helped develop a gang youth employment program in Portland, Oregon, a collaborative effort with community-based non-profit organizations.